hinodeyasuzuki/eco_diagnosis/README.md

 ## Install
-In order to pack js files, you need Windows, commandline PHP, Excel php files are used as parameters set, if you want to execute listricted pattern of diagnosis, you can save as .html file.
+In order to pack js files, you need Windows, commandline PHP, Excel

+php files are used as parameters set, if you want to execute listricted pattern of diagnosis, you can save as .html file.

 ## making your area/language system
 The base advice algolism is set for Japan.

 index.php   access file in oder to manage develop/release, language, etc.

-/base/      main logic
+/d6/      main logic files

+/view/    design inculde template, css and js as action. there is 8 types of view in original.

-/logic_**/  localize file set
+/logic_**/  localized files set in this folder

-1)EXCEL set
+step1)EXCEL setting

 You can fill efficent equipment, price, adive message, subsidy information, question text, select options, in order to fit your area and language.
-And also set translation for
+And also set messages in your language.

+step2)copy excel sheet to /logic_**/language_set.php, /logic_**/home/senario_fix.js

+ ** is your country code and language code.
+Please copy code from excel to program files.

+step3)configure index.php

+ add new language code if you need.

+step4) access and check

 Copyright 2011－2018（C） Yasufumi Suzuki, Hinodeya Insititute for Ecolife co.Ltd.
 Released under the MIT license